Suzanna-Linn/slua/docs/new-release.md

 - *value*: The value that was just parsed from the JSON.
 - *parent*: The table that the value will be placed into.
 The parent is nil for the root value.
 - *ctx*: A table containing metadata about the parse operation.
 - *ctx.path*: A table representing the traversal path to the current value.
-For a value at data.users[2], the path would be {"data", "users", 2}.
+For a value at data.users[20], the path would be {"data", "users", 20}.
 This is only populated if we enable it with the { track_path = true } option.

 Return value: The value we return from the reviver determines what gets written to the tables.
 - any value: The returned value will be inserted into the parent table instead of the original parsed value.
 - the constant `lljson.remove`: This constant prevents the value from being added to its parent.
 In an array the element is skipped, and subsequent elements are shifted down to fill the gap, resulting in a shorter array.

+A return value of `lljson.remove` for the root value will return `lljson.null`.

 The reviver processes nested structures from the inside out.
 The children of an object or array are revived before the parent object or array itself is revived.
 This means when we are processing a table, all of its nested tables have already been transformed by the reviver.